avidml/website/exampleSite/content/blog/llm-guardrails-4.md

 ---
 author: "Carol Anderson"
-title: "Guardrails on Large Language Models, Part 4: Content Modersation"
+title: "Guardrails on Large Language Models, Part 4: Content Moderation"
 date: "2023-04-11"
 description: "A non-technical introduction to the major guardrails on systems like ChatGPT.
 Part 4 of a four-part series."
 tags: ["generative AI","LLMs","vulnerabilities", "safety"]